fzhu2e/sLMR/README.md

 ## Features

-+ Run LMR with SLURM on a cluster with one command
++ Run LMR with Slurm on a cluster with one command

 ## How to install
 ```bash